 Delaplaine is a tiny town located in the state of Arkansas.
 With a population of 67 people and just one neighborhood, Delaplaine is the 340th largest community in Arkansas.

-Delaplaine is a blue-collar town, with 48.48% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Delaplaine, you'll notice that it is more blue-collar than most other communities in America.
+48.48% of Delaplaine’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Delaplaine is a town of construction workers and builders, professionals, and service providers.
 There are especially a lot of people living in Delaplaine who work in personal care services (18.18%), architecture and engineering (12.12%), and teaching (9.09%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Delaplaine has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Delaplaine has few renters and college students.
 But the biggest reason it is quieter in Delaplaine than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Delaplaine may be for you.